+The law which came from the deliberations of the Federal Council may be summarized as follows: Under the title of Banque de la Confédération Suisse, a State bank is established under a special administration.
+This bank has the exclusive right of issuing bank notes.
+The principal mission of the bank is the regulation of the money market and to facilitate transactions of payment; it does the service of the Federal Treasury free of charge.
 The central office of the Bank is at Berne; each canton can demand the establishment of a branch or an agency of the Bank within its territory.
 The Federal Government supplies the capital of the Bank by an issue of consols; it is responsible for all the engagements of the Bank.
 The Bank and its branches are exempt from all cantonal taxes.
 Its administration consists of the Bank Council and of local committees, which have charge of the supervision and control.
 There is also a Managing Committee and local managing committees, who have charge of the administration.
 The Bank Council consists of twenty-one members, who are appointed by the Federal Assembly.
 The various parts of Switzerland must be equitably represented in this body.
 This Council selects, out of its own members, a president, vice-president, and a Select Committee of five members, whose duty is the supervision and control of the Bank.
-The president and vice-president are. ex-officio, members of the Select Committee.
-At the branches, the supervision is in the hands of local committees, of five members at least or ten members at most, who are appointed by the Bank Council for a term of four The Managing Committee has charge of the administrative and executive departments of the Bank; it represents the Bank in business dealings and has authority over the employees and the branch directors.
-Federal Council appoints the president and vice-president of the Managing Committee.
+The president and vice-president are, ex-officio, members of the Select Committee.
+At the branches, the supervision is in the hands of local committees, of five members at least or ten members at most, who are appointed by the Bank Council for a term of four years.
+The Managing Committee has charge of the administrative and executive departments of the Bank; it represents the Bank in business dealings and has authority over the employees and the branch directors.
+The Federal Council appoints the president and vice-president of the Managing Committee.
 The branch management consists of two persons, at least, whom the Federal Council appoints.
 They have charge of the business at the branches.
 The members of the Bank Council and the local committees receive gratuities for attending meetings and are paid mileage.
-Assembly may also grant a fixed salary to the members of the Select Com-The Federal Assembly exercises mittee or to some special members. supreme supervision over the Bank on behalf of the Federation; and the two councils appoint each a commission of five members for a term of three years for this purpose.
+The Federal Assembly may also grant a fixed salary to the members of the Select Committee or to some special members.
+The Federal Assembly exercises supreme supervision over the Bank on behalf of the Federation; and the two councils appoint each a commission of five members for a term of three years for this purpose.
 The two commissions audit the annual accounts and business statements and prepare the reports, which must be submitted to the Federal Assembly for approval.